 At the successful completion of this lesson, students should be able to:

-- Understand what is meant by “renewable” vs. “non-renewable” energy
+- explain what is meant by “renewable” vs. “non-renewable” energy;

-- Critically assess the pros and cons for each type
+- critically assess the pros and cons of each type.

 What is due for Lesson 1?

 This lesson will take us one week to complete.
 The following items will be due Sunday at 11:59 p.m.
 Eastern Time.

 - Introduce Yourself discussion

 If you have any questions, please post them to our General Course Questions discussion forum (not email), located under Modules in Canvas.
 The TA and I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.